Introduction to Bioconductor and the SingleCellExperiment class

 R

-This is just a made-up example with a simple sequence of numbers, but in practice its convenient to store any sort of gene-wise information in the columns of the rowData.
+This is just an example for demonstration purposes, but in practice it is convenient and simplifies data management to store any sort of gene-wise information in the columns of the rowData.

 The reducedDims